ollywhaites/football-stats-vis/README.md

 ### Remarks

 *It is worth noting that the area of the radar does not fully represent how good a player is.
 This is because it is dependent on the ordering of the angular axis.
-If all the players favoured statistics are grouped together, then the area at one side of the radar will be large and 'look more appealling'.
-On the other hand, alternating players favourable statistics will give the appearance of a 'spikey' radar, thus 'looking worse'.
+If all the player's favoured statistics are grouped together, then the area at one side of the radar will be large and 'look more appealling'.
+On the other hand, alternating player's favourable statistics will give the appearance of a 'spikey' radar and thus 'looking worse'.
 The user must be careful and only consider how the player ranks in each statistic separately.*

 ## Pizza Plot